producerphp/producer.producer/README.md

 commands:

 - `producer issues` will show all the open issues from the remote origin
-- `producer phpdoc` will check the PHP docblocks in the `src/` directory
 - `producer validate <version>` will validate the package for release, but won't actually release it
 - `producer release <version>` will validate, and then actually release, the